ncalteen/actions-docker-training/Exercises/02-Create-CI-Action.md

    name: Continuous Integration

    on:
-     # Start the job on push
+     # Start the workflow on push
      push:
        # Don't run on push to main
        branches-ignore: